 Note: This may be used to workaround buggy memory maps on older hardware, and is now considered rare legacy.
+Examples of such hardware are Ivy Bridge laptops with Insyde firmware, like Acer V3-571G.
 Do not use this unless you fully understand the consequences.